-VAWA protects housing assistance applicants and residents who have been victimized by domestic violence, dating violence, stalking and/or sexual assault as follows:
+VAWA protects housing applicants and residents who have been victimized by domestic violence, dating violence, stalking and/or sexual assault as follows:

-- 1) Applicants cannot be denied rental assistance solely because they were previously evicted from an assisted site for being victims; - 2) Applicants cannot be denied assistance solely for criminal activity or other acts against them that were directly related to domestic violence, dating violence, stalking and/or sexual assault; - Residents cannot be evicted, nor have their subsidies terminated solely because they were victims of domestic violence, dating violence, stalking and/or sexual assault.
+- 1) Applicants cannot be denied housing solely because they were previously evicted from an assisted site for being victims; - 2) Applicants cannot be denied housing solely for criminal activity or other acts against them that were directly related to domestic violence, dating violence, stalking and/or sexual assault; - 3) Residents cannot be evicted, nor have their subsidies terminated solely because they were victims of domestic violence, dating violence, stalking and/or sexual assault.
 Being a victim does not qualify as a "serious or repeated violation of the lease" or "other good cause" for eviction. - 4) The perpetrator(s) may be evicted and/or their names removed from leases.
-Remaining household members may continue residency as long as they are eligible. - a) The remaining household members will have 90 days or until the lease expires, whichever is first, to establish eligibility, other than citizenship, for the program or to find new housing.
+Remaining household members may continue residency as long as they are eligible. - a) The remaining household member will have 90 days to establish eligibility for the program or to find new housing.
 Management will issue one 60 day extension following the initial 90 day time frame, if necessary.

-The Notice of Occupancy Rights Under the Violence Against Women Act will be provided to a tenant or applicant at three specific times:
+The 'Notice of Occupancy Rights Under the Violence Against Women Act' (Form HUD-5380) and 'Certification of Domestic Violence, Dating Violence, Sexual Assault or Stalking and Alternate Documentation' (Form HUD-5382), will be provided to a tenant or applicant at three (3) specific times:

-- 1) When an individual is denied residency

-- 2) When an individual is admitted to an assisted unit, and

-- 3) With any notification of eviction
+- 1) When an individual is denied residency - 2) When an individual is admitted to a LIHTC unit, and - 3) With any notification of eviction or termination

-Each individual that signs the lease will also sign the VAWA lease addendum, each time a lease is executed.
+Each household member 62 or over ,that signs the lease will also sign the VAWA lease addendum, each time a lease is executed.